MaksimVF/ZB/services/secrets-service/README.md

 - `secret_operations_total`: Count of secret operations by type and status
 - `http_request_duration_seconds`: HTTP request latency by method and path

+## Security

+For detailed security information, including configuration and best practices, please refer to the [SECURITY.md](SECURITY.md) document.

 ## Contributing